-It's a bargain because it's been in Canon's catalog since 1998.
-If Canon ever introduces a "II" version, it will cost a lot more and be made out of plastic, and then you'll have to pay the same price for this lens used as you can get it for brand-new today.
+CLOSEOUT: It's a bargain because it's been in Canon's catalog since 1998.
+Canon's new "II" version costs a lot more and is made out of plastic, so if you wait and don't get one today at the closeout price, you'll have to pay the same price for this lens used as you can get it for brand-new today.
 The same thing happened when the Canon 24-70/2.8 was replaced by its more-plasticy -II version.

 If you've been considering one of these 35/1.4s, just get it.
 I've never been impressed with the 24/1.4 II the few times I've used it, while this 35/1.4 always impresses me — and costs less.
 This 35/1.4 is superb optically, and much better made than Canon's newest pro lenses.
 This 35/1.4 has metal focus and identity rings, and machined billet aluminum filter threads and hood mount.

 It's a USM lens and you may grab the focus ring at any time for instant manual-focus override.

 This Canon EF EOS 35mm f/1.4 L works perfectly with every Canon EOS camera ever made, meaning every Canon DSLR and every Canon autofocus film camera made since 1987.

 Canon calls this the CANON LENS EF 35mm f/1.4 L Ultrasonic.